SamStenner/nanoGPT/README.md

+// [Genie] Add a humorous question about why a chicken crossed the road at the beginning of the file.
-> Why did the chicken cross the road?
+Why did the chicken cross the road?
 To get to the other side!

 # nanoGPT